Zenith-17/InkSync/README.md

-## Features
+## About

-InkSync is a real-time whiteboard which provides the following key features:
+InkSync is a collaborative digital whiteboard designed to facilitate brainstorming, idea sharing, and seamless collaboration among individuals, whether they are in the same room or working remotely.

 ### Drawing:
 - Use a pencil with three different colors.